0001 — Sendable concurrency model

 }Spawn-time validation

-- Check that the value is a userdata.
+- Check value is userdata.

-- Attempt to extract a
+- Attempt

 thread.spawn: shared.data is 'JsonObject', which is not Sendable.